Structure and Rules: Why They Make Your Dog a Better Companion, and Why French Kids Don’t Have ADHD

-In essence, and I will provide the link for you to read it, the article shows the difference in how Americans raise their children and how the French raise theirs.
+In essence, the article talks about the differences between how Americans raise their children and how the French raise theirs.

-And, the fact that American children 9% are diagnosed and medicated for ADHD while only .5 % of French school aged children are diagnosed and medicated for the same disease.
+And, the fact that 9% of American children are diagnosed and medicated for ADHD while only .5 % of French school aged children are diagnosed and medicated for the same disease.